World War II in Albania: Enver Hoxha's and Mehmet Shehu's early years

 Enver Hoxha and a veteran of the Spanish Civil War, Mehmet Shehu, eventually rose to become the most powerful figures in Albania for decades after the war.
-The dominant figure in modern Albanian history, Enver Hoxha rose from obscurity to lead his people for a longer time than any other ruler.
+The dominant figure of modern Albanian history, Enver Hoxha rose from obscurity.
 Born in 1908 to a Tosk landowner from Gjirokastër who returned to Albania after working in the United States, Hoxha attended the country's best college-preparatory school, the National Lycée in Korçë.
 In 1930 he attended the university at Montpellier in France, but lost an Albanian state scholarship for neglecting his studies.
 He subsequently moved to Paris and Brussels.
 After returning to Albania in 1936 without having earned a degree, he taught French for years at his former lycée and participated in a communist cell in Korçë.
-He later went to Tirana and when the Albanian Communist Party was formed in November 1941, he was appointed as the general secretary of the party, a post which he kept until his death in 1985.
+He later went to Tirana and when the Albanian Communist Party was formed in November 1941, he was appointed as the general secretary of the party, a post he kept until his death in 1985.

 Shehu, also a Tosk, studied at Tirana's American Vocational School.
 He went on to a military college in Naples but was expelled for left-wing political activity.
 In Spain Shehu fought in the Garibaldi International Brigade and became a commander of one of the brigade's battalions.
 After the Spanish conflict was over, he was captured and interned in France.
 He returned to Albania in 1942 and soon became a prominent figure.
-During the conflict. he won a reputation for his commanding abilities with the partisans.
+During the conflict, he won a reputation for his command abilities with the partisans.
 In his memoirs published in 1984, British Special Operations Executive David Smiley wrote:

 "Mehmet Shehu was a short, wiry, dark sallow-faced man of about thirty who seldom smiled except at other people's misfortunes.
 He spoke good English, was very capable and had far more military knowledge than most other Albanians....
 He had a reputation for bravery, courage, ruthlessness, and cruelty--he had boasted that he personally cut the throats of seventy Italian carabinieri who had been taken prisoner.
 I got along with him at first, for as soldiers we had something in common; but he did little to conceal his dislike for all things British, and my relations with him deteriorated."